jjllamas/linux-django-running-on-windows/README.md

-Linux Django App running on Windows
+Linux Django running on Windows
 ===================================

 Sometimes you have a Django project (for Linux) which you want deploy in a PC with Windows.